felipekuncar/felipekuncar.github.io/_pages/talks.md

   </div>
 </div>

-For a more technical description, see my presentation at the 8th International Conference on Earthquake Geotechnical Engineering (Japan, 2024):
+For a more technical description, you can see my presentation from the 8th International Conference on Earthquake Geotechnical Engineering (Japan, 2024):

 <div style="max-width: 500px; margin: 0 auto;">
   <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; border-radius: 8px;">